Ex-Detroit mayor gets 28 years in prison for corruption

-Kilpatrick, in custody since his conviction in March, rested his chin on his palm and closed his eyes after Edmunds pronounced the sentence.
-Once known as the youthful "hip-hop mayor," he would be 71 years old upon his release from prison if he serves his full term.
+Kilpatrick's attorneys had asked for a sentence of no more than 15 years.

-The judge said Kilpatrick had never expressed remorse until making an apologetic statement in Thursday's hearing, when he admitted that "I really messed up" and that he was "extremely remorseful."
+The judge said Kilpatrick had shown no regret until Thursday, when he told the packed courtroom in a nearly 30-minute address he was "extremely remorseful."
+He rested his chin on his palm and closed his eyes after Edmunds pronounced the sentence.

-Wearing his beige prison uniform, he said he hoped his sentencing would help Detroit, once a symbol of American industrial might but now the largest city ever to file for bankruptcy protection.
-He said it pained him to see Detroit in bankruptcy court, unable to provide basic services to its people.
+Kilpatrick, wearing beige prison clothes, said it pained him to see Detroit in bankruptcy court, unable to provide basic services to its residents.
+He hoped his sentencing would help Detroit.

 "I'm ready to go, so the city can move on," Kilpatrick said.